Boundary deconfined quantum criticality at transitions between symmetry-protected topological chains

-We note that these perturbatively stable boundary symmetry breaking patterns require the exotic topological nature of the model $H_\omega + H_{\bar{\omega}}$.
-It is instructive to compare with the trivial gapless theory $H_1 + H_\omega$.
-There, the conformal spectrum is generically nondegenerate and there is no boundary symmetry breaking except at some unstable fine-tuned boundary points.
-The difference lies in the properties of the so-called \emph{boundary disorder operators}, i.e., operators which toggle between the superselection sectors of two 0+1D SSB ground states.
-For $H_1 + H_\omega$ one can realize a fine-tuned 0+1D SSB edge, but perturbing it with an infinitesimal $X_1$ will disorder the 0+1D SSB and flow to a unique symmetry-preserving edge.
+We note this perturbatively stable boundary symmetry breaking requires the exotic topological nature of the model $H_\omega + H_{\bar{\omega}}$.
+For comparison, the trivial gapless theory $H_1 + H_\omega$ has a generically nondegenerate conformal spectrum and no boundary symmetry breaking except at some unstable fine-tuned boundary points.
+The difference lies in the so-called \emph{boundary disorder operators}, i.e., operators toggling between superselection sectors of 0+1D SSB ground states.
+For $H_1 + H_\omega$, perturbing a fine-tuned degenerate edge with infinitesimal $X_1$ will disorder the 0+1D SSB and flow to a unique symmetry-preserving edge.
 In contrast, $H_\omega+ H_{\bar \omega}$ has no RG-relevant symmetry-allowed boundary disorder operator with which we can perturb the edge.
-This intuitively matches the bulk topological invariants we discussed, but we will also derive it later in our CFT analysis.
-In particular, $X_1$ has scaling dimension $\frac{4}{3} > 1$ (and is responsible for the aforementioned finite-size splitting).
-The relevant perturbation is shown in Table~\ref{tab:order_disorder_operators}, and carries non-trivial charge under the unbroken symmetry, and can thus not be generated under RG!
+This intuitively matches the bulk topological invariants and also follows from CFT (explained in Refs~\cite{suppl,cardyBCFT}).
+The relevant perturbation, shown in Table~\ref{tab:order_disorder_operators}, carries nontrivial charge under the unbroken symmetry and thus cannot be generated under RG!